Chiba's Hondoji Temple is a famous place for viewing Japanese hydrangeas.

 Large evergreen trees such as pine and cedar stand on both sides of the approach, making it look like a green tunnel.
 There are shrubs of hydrangea as well, and the anticipation increases.

-As you pass through the Niomon Gate, which is watched by the statue of guardian Nio, you can see a long staircase that leads to the grounds.
+As you pass through the Niomon Gate, which is guarded by Nio, two wooden warriors, you can see a long staircase that leads to the grounds.
 Countless hydrangea shrubs spread to the left and right of the stairs.
 The grounds we'll be introducing are beyond here, but when you reach this point during the flowering season, you'll already be captivated by the beautiful blue of Japanese hydrangea.

 Below the stairs, there is the front of the main hall where the entrance of the temple is located.

 As the name “hydrangea temple" implies, seasonal flowers abound!
 Take a slow stroll through the grounds to see them all.

 The grounds have a gentle slope, with the main hall in front of the entrance and the five-storied pagoda on the left.
 An expansive ground of approximately 1 hectare is home to Japanese hydrangeas and many other plants.